FlowFuse/website/src/handbook/development/releases/process.md

 ---
 # Release Process

-We do two types or releases:
+We do two types of releases:

  - [Scheduled Releases](#scheduled-releases) - _for the planned release of the entire set of product repositories._
  - [Fix Releases](#fix-releases) - _for ad-hoc release of individual repositories._